 Think about the bottom line.

-Act quickly and decisively.
 When a tenant is defaulting, it doesn’t necessarily happen all at once, and it’s not always a flat-out refusal to pay rent.
 More often, it’s a lot subtler than that.
 What to do?
 Do you turn a blind eye and hope that it won’t happen again?
 Our most successful landlords, address red flags right away, and they’re firm (but professional) in the way they deal with it.
 This often means sending a default notice and ask questions later, rather than the other way around.
 Waiting only benefits the tenant to the landlord’s detriment.
+The sooner you proceed with a (hopefully uneventful) eviction, the more you can maintain a steady cash flow.

-Think about the bottom line.
 Most likely, you became and continue to be a landlord for financial reasons.
 It’s about the numbers on your bottom line and maximizing those numbers.
 Keep the numbers in focus.
 Yes, it costs money to evict and to get it done right, but that cost is usually less when you get it done right the first time, rather than risk losing another month’s rent if the case you brought yourself is dismissed, or if you missed the opportunity to get a default notice out sooner rather than later.
 Similarly, while you might think you can win judgment outright, it might make more sense to settle the case on terms that give the tenant an incentive to return the unit to you in good condition.
+Spending time in court disputing this case will cost you valuable time and money that could be better spent elsewhere.
 In many cases, you wouldn’t collect on that judgment anyway, so which will be better for your bottom line.

 So when we say that we do FAST Evictions, yes, we get defaulting tenants out as quickly as possible, but this is how we do it.